Illation/LightWhat/README.md

 by Robert Lindner

-using SDL2, Assimp, devIL and tinyxml2 => find full licenses under acknowledgments.txt
+using SDL2, SDL_TFF (with freetype), Assimp, devIL and tinyxml2 => find full licenses under acknowledgments.txt

 to run start LightWhat.exe